eamonnk/TestRepo/docs/HOL-Continuous_Deployment/README.md

 	> Since you deployed to the dev slot, you will need to navigate to `http://{siteName}-dev.azurewebsites.net` where siteName is the name of your Web App in Azure.

 	![](media/27.png)

-	> By default you will only receive email notifications on failed release.
-This can be changed in settings for each environment.
-Click the ellipsis (...) on the Dev Environment card and select "Assign approvers..".
-Navigate to "General tab" and set the desired behavior.

 **Step 5.**  Clone the Dev environment to Staging and Production